domonik/RAPDOR/docs/source/dashboard.rst

    * - shift direction
      - The direction in which the protein shifts upon RNase treatment.
    * - RNase False peak pos
-     - The fraction of the control from which the largest shift in probability mass towards the RNase treated samples is detected.
+     - The weighted average fraction of the control from which the largest shift in probability mass towards the RNase treated samples is detected.
    * - RNase True peak pos
-     - The fraction from the RNase from which the largest shift in probability mass towards the control samples is detected.
+     - The weighted average fraction from the RNase from which the largest shift in probability mass towards the control samples is detected.

 .. _rank-table: